mmonteleone/monokai-vs/README.markdown

 Notes
 -----
 * Using this theme without having [Consolas][3] installed is a waste of time
-* This theme was designed on an XP box with ClearType enabled.
-Depending on your version of Windows/ClearType and your monitor, you may find the heavy (bold) or light (non-bold) variants better suit your environment.
+* This theme was originally designed on an XP box with ClearType enabled.
+Depending on your version of Windows/ClearType and your monitor, you may find the bold or normal variants better suit your environment.
 * Designed mostly for web work.
-Not yet tested/optimized for XAML, etc.  Feel free to improve it!
+Not yet optimized for XAML, etc.  Feel free to improve it!

 Screenshots
 -----------